5 Survival Tips For Business Owners During A Recession

 Tips To Help A Business During Recession

 What kind of products do you sell to them?
 Do you always leave them with products or services that make them feel like they got value for their money?
-Do you leave an indelible impression in their minds after they have patronized your business?
+Do you leave an indelible impression on their minds after they have patronized your business?

 Do your staff understand how important your customers are to your business?
 Is there a minimum quality standard of service delivery that your employees are required to provide to your customers?

+Have you clearly defined how you want your customers to feel after patronizing your business?
 It’s very easy to forget that to achieve customer satisfaction, retention, and loyalty, you have to provide exceptional service delivery.

 2. Keep track of what your customers want

-Are the bulk of your customer’s salary earners, business people, house-wives, petty traders, school children, small businesses, or college students?
-Do they belong to the upper class, middle class or lower class?
+Are your customers people from a particular location, age group, gender, occupation, ethnicity, income level, education level, or what exactly?
+Are the bulk of your customers salary earners, business people, housewives, petty traders, school children, small business owners, or college students?
+Do they belong to the upper class, middle class, or lower class?

 Consumers behave differently during hard economic times, depending on their need or want for your product or service.
-And if you don’t know who the bulk of your customers are, it’s almost impossible to get understand how they would react during an economic recession.
+And if you don’t know who the bulk of your customers are, it’s almost impossible to understand how they would react during an economic recession.

 In order to understand your customers, you need to apply yourself a lot more than you might be used to.
-You might need to carry out surveys from your target audience to understand what makes them tick and obtain information to tailor your product/service offerings appropriately.
+You might need to carry out surveys of your target audience to understand what makes them tick and obtain information to tailor your product/service offerings appropriately.

 The truth is, if done properly, the information obtained through this process can translate into increased profitability for you and your business.